SOCIAL DIMENSION OF FOOD SECURITY IN MODERN INDIA

 Authors

-• Darkembayev A.E.
-Ph.D. student of Al-Farabi Kazakh National University
+• A.E.
+Darkembayev Ph.D. student of Al-Farabi Kazakh National University

-• Yermekbayev A.A.
-Ph.D, Deputy head of the Department of International Relations and World Economy of Al-Farabi Kazakh National University
+• A.A.
+Yermekbayev Ph.D, Deputy head of the Department of International Relations and World Economy of Al-Farabi Kazakh National University

-• Alipkyzy R. Alipkyzy Senior Lecturer of the Department of International Relations and World Economy of Al-Farabi Kazakh National University
+• R. Alipkyzy Senior Lecturer of the Department of International Relations and World Economy of Al-Farabi Kazakh National University

 DOI: